CBORT-NCBIB/MPE-Calculator-Skin/docs/API.md

-# API Reference — Skin MPE
+# API Reference for Skin MPE

-Complete reference for the `laser_mpe` skin MPE package.
+Reference for the `laser_mpe` skin MPE package.

 ---